input-output-hk/cardano-sl/docs/tx/processing.md

 Transaction processing consists of two parts: global and local.
-Global transaction processing is a part of block processing which checks whether transactional payload of blocks is valid and updates corresponding state when blocks are applied/rolled back.
-Local transaction processing checks standalone transactions and updates local mempool.
-These two parts have almost same logic with a few differences.
+Global transaction processing is a part of block processing which checks whether the transactional payload of blocks is valid and updates corresponding states when blocks are applied or rolled back.
+Local transaction processing checks standalone transactions and updates the local mempool.
+These two parts have almost the same logic, bar a few differences.
 We first describe global transaction processing and then describe how local transaction processing differs from it.

-Transaction processing is abbreviated to `txp` in code and some other places.
+Transaction processing is abbreviated to `txp` within the code and other locations.

 ## Global transaction processing